keisku/ddfeed/README.md

 ### MySQL

-- Stores posts and comments
+- Stores posts and comments.

 ### Valkey

-- Used for caching post contents and comment counts
+- Used for caching post contents and comment counts.

 ### Datadog Agent